gothinkster/realworld-starter-kit/README.md

 # How it works

-> Describe the general architecture of your app here

-# Getting started

-> npm install, npm start, etc.

-## Structure

 The project has a Gradle multi-module layout.
 Deployment code is located at the `deploy` folder.

 Docker Compose is used to build images for each module and publish them to the Docker Registry.

-## Format
+See:

+backend readme
+frontend readme
+mobile readme
+deploy readme

+# Getting started

-Minimum formatting rules are set inside the `.editorconfig` file.
+The source code has the bare minimum formatting rules inside the `.editorconfig` file.

-## Build

 Gradle is the tool used to automate build tasks locally.